ezeepAPi/printingapi/README.md

 | 0                 | INFO: print job successfully finished
 | 3011              | ERROR: something went wrong - restart print job
 | 2                 | ERROR: invalid print job identifier

+These codes are **expected** and should be handled adequately.

+## Error codes

+Stuck with an error code?
+We are using Microsoft error codes that are represented by an integer.
+Find a comprehensive list here: https://docs.microsoft.com/en-us/windows/win32/debug/system-error-codes